-The JSA of LIS Preseason Clinic for Club 420s, Fevas and Lasers (Standard/Radial/4.7) will be held at Stamford Yacht Club for two days on Saturday June 12 and Sunday June 13, 2021.
+The JSA of LIS Preseason Clinic for Club 420s, Fevas and Lasers (Standard/Radial/4.7) was held at Stamford Yacht Club for two days on Saturday June 12 and Sunday June 13, 2021.

-The clinic will have sections for sailors who are:
+The clinic had sections for sailors who were:

 – Developing their skills after moving to Club 420s, Fevas and Lasers from other boat types